lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 # Introduction # {#intro}

-Ephemeral Diffie-Hellman Over COSE (EDHOC) {{I-D.ietf-lake-edhoc}} is a lightweight authenticated key exchange protocol, especially intended for use in constrained scenarios.
+Ephemeral Diffie-Hellman Over COSE (EDHOC) {{RFC9528}} is a lightweight authenticated key exchange protocol, especially intended for use in constrained scenarios.

 During the development of EDHOC, a number of side topics were raised and discussed, as emerging from reviews of the protocol latest design and from implementation activities.
 These topics were identified as strongly pertaining to the implementation of EDHOC rather than to the protocol in itself.
-Hence, they are not discussed in {{I-D.ietf-lake-edhoc}}, which rightly focuses on specifying the actual protocol.
+Hence, they are not discussed in {{RFC9528}}, which rightly focuses on specifying the actual protocol.

 At the same time, implementors of an application using the EDHOC protocol or of an "EDHOC library" enabling its use cannot simply ignore such topics, and will have to take them into account throughout their implementation work.